npalex/Lid-driven-cavity-FENE-P/README.md

 $$ \tau_p = \frac{\eta_p}{\lambda} \left( f e^{-\Theta} - aI \right) , $$

-where $\rho$, $\eta_s$, $\eta_p$, and $\lambda$ are, respectively, the fluid density, the solvent viscosity, the polymer contribution to the mixture viscosity, the viscoelastic relaxation time.
+where $\rho$, $\eta_s$, $\eta_p$, and $\lambda$ are the fluid density, the solvent viscosity, and the polymer contribution to the mixture viscosity, the viscoelastic relaxation time, respectively.
 The parameter $L$ is the finite extensibility parameter, defined as the ratio of the length of the fully extended polymer over the root mean square of the end-to-end separation distance of the polymer chain in its equilibrium configuration.

 The kinetic (KE) and elastic potential (PE) energy densities were calculated via